78% of rivers in North West England are not considered healthy, and many solutions are found to be too expensive to implement.

-Environment Agency, United Utilities, the Rivers Trust, Greater Manchester Combined Authorities (GMCA) and Natural England are working together to seek cost-effective solutions to improve and protect the quality of our water for generations to come.
+We are working with the Environment Agency, United Utilities, Greater Manchester Combined Authorities (GMCA) and Natural England to build capacity to protect and improve our water environment, now and for the future.

 The project will support and build on the Catchment Based Approach (CaBA) and will work with the following catchment hosts in the North West:

 - Ribble Rivers Trust

 - West Cumbria Rivers Trust

 Working together, the above contributors are in the process of assembling a broad range of data and evidence to guide actions across the North West River Basin District.

 If you would like more information on the Natural Course project, please visit www.naturalcourse.co.uk